Website translation

 They initially used the subtleness of a language code.
 But then, they included the full language name, plus a flag in a dropdown, which makes the language switcher subtle yet eye-catching at the same time.

-We’ve talked you through the Webflow multi language process from start to finish and hopefully, you’ve now found the perfect solution for making your Webflow website multilingual.
+We’ve talked you through how to create a multilingual Webflow website, looking at both Webflow Localization and Weglot, and hopefully you’ve now found the perfect solution for making your Webflow website multilingual.

 Discover weglot